sahilkumarvalecha/sahilkumarvalecha/README.md

-👋 Hi, I'm Sahil Kumar Valecha
+👋 Hi,I'm Sahil Kumar Valecha

 🚀 About Me
 I'm a third-year Computer Science student at SZABIST Karachi with over three years of experience in programming and technology.
 I’m passionate about Web Development, Data Science, and Artificial Intelligence and enjoy solving real-world problems with code.